 Complete with a TV that plays episodes of BBC’s Sherlock all day, you can sit down with a cuppa while watching Benedict Cumberbatch as the brilliant and iconic Sherlock Holmes.

 Did you know that you can meet your favorite emoticon characters from Line in Seoul?
-Located in Myeongdong, Itaewon, and also Garosu-gil, Line Friends Flagship stores display rooms decorated with specially themed furnitures, kitchen supplies, clothes, school supplies and more.
+Located in Myeongdong, Hongdae, and also Gangnam, Line Friends Flagship stores display rooms decorated with specially themed furnitures, kitchen supplies, clothes, school supplies and more.

 At the cafe, you can taste colorful macarons that are in shape of Brown the bear, Coni the rabbit, Sally the duckling and Leonard the frog with a cup of coffee.
 Visit the store and take a picture with your favorite characters from Line!